Disservin/chess-library/README.md

 ### Usage

-This is a single/two header library.
+This is a single header library.

 You only need to include `chess.hpp` header!
 Aftewards you can access the chess logic over the `chess::` namespace.